Your guide to nailing the frame rate for your videos

 Recording video at 60FPS is asking for trouble.
 Your screen has to produce twice as many frames as 30FPS, creating a wild-looking finish that won’t look natural.
 It’s the perfect frame rate for video games and sport, though, and higher frame rates can give movies a certain style.
 For example, action movies will employ 60FPS to emphasize cool setpieces like death-defying stunts, fight sequences, or Arnie’s biceps.
 David Lynch’s experimental film ‘Inland Empire’ was originally filmed at 60FPS, which gave the film an uncomfortable visual style that matched the vibe.

 Speaking of the vibe, frame rate isn’t the only thing that helps establish mood and emotion.
 Bad music kills good video – don’t let an off-kilter song derail your footage.
-Check out our catalog of 40,000 tracks and 95,000 sound effects below and nail the scene.
+Check out our catalog of 50,000 tracks and 200,000 unique sound effects and variations below and nail the scene.

 Is 30FPS or 60FPS better?